pnemes2024/qa-training/README.md

 For the portion of the work done with the Selenium IDE and the website(https://weathershopper.pythonanywhere.com/), the tests were run with the Selenium IDE and the log showed that the tests showed all the commands worked properly and yielded the result of having the payment go through correctly at the end of it.
-The qa-training_learn_selenium.side file shows what was saveded from the Selenium IDE.
+The qa-training_learn_selenium.side file shows what was saved from the Selenium IDE.